 Mrs. Karen Staples – Social Studies Grades 6, 7 & 8

-My name is Karen Staples and this is my fifth year at St. Mary School.
-This will be my second year teaching Social Studies for Grade 6, as well as history and geography for grades 7 & 8.
-I graduated from Quinnipiac University in 2007 with my Bachelor’s Degree in Psychology and a concentration in Child Development, followed by my Master’s in Education in 2011 from Sacred Heart University.
-I have many years of experience working with children in a variety of ways including: tutoring, being a building substitute and interning.
-I look forward to a great school year working with all of your children.
+My name is Karen Staples and this is my sixth year at St. Mary School.
+This will be my third year teaching Social Studies for Grade 6, as well as history and geography for grades 7 & 8.
+I graduated from Quinnipiac University in 2007 with my Bachelor’s degree in Psychology and a concentration in Child Development, followed by my Master’s degree and Certification in Education in 2011 from Sacred Heart University.
+I have many years of experience working with children and I look forward to another great school year working with all of your children.

 Dr. Cliff Schexnayder – Grade 8 Algebra

-Cliff Schexnayder is a retired University Professor who previously worked with major construction contractors as field engineer, estimator, and corporate Chief Engineer.
+Cliff Schexnayder is an Eminent Scholar Emeritus at Arizona State University.
+Before entering academia he worked with major construction contractors as field engineer, estimator, and corporate Chief Engineer.
 Additionally, he served with the U.S. Army Corps of Engineers on active duty and in the reserves, retiring as a Colonel.
-During the last 10 years he has held Fulbright Scholar appointments to the Universidad de Piura, Piura, Peru and the Pontificia Universidad Católica de Chile, Santiago, Chile.
-Dr. Schexnayder will be teaching Algebra in the Middle School this year.
+He has held Fulbright Scholar appointments to the Universidad de Piura, Piura, Peru and the Pontificia Universidad Católica de Chile, Santiago, Chile.
+He served as a consultant to the Smithsonian’s National Museum of the American Indian for its THE GREAT INKA ROAD: ENGINEERING AN EMPIRE exhibit.
+Dr. Schexnayder has taught Algebra in the Middle School since 2014.

 Dorota Xeller, has an MA in English literature and a BA in voice (soprano).
 She has music training in opera and piano.
 She spent 12 years in Schola Cantorum Opoliensis performing in Europe, two years in St. Cecilia’s Chorus performing at Carnegie Hall.
 Mrs. Xeller has been an ESL teacher in Manhattan, a preschool teacher at NMS and an early childhood teacher at NMS.
 She is a Certified Parent Educator that worked at Indian Neck School in Branford for four years.
 She has also studied guitar for two years and ballet and modern dance for five years.
 She is currently a Co-Chair at the Women And Family Life Center in Guilford helping many shoreline families in need.
 Mrs. Xeller is a founder of Twinkletoes Music company that provides music and movement to six schools on the shoreline.